maniacghosh64/Cryptographic-Implementations/README.md

 # Cryptographic-Implementations
-This repository contains implementations of various cryptographic ciphers, namely AES, ChaCha, Salsa, RC4, RSA
+This repository contains implementations of various cryptographic ciphers, namely AES, ChaCha, Salsa, RC4 and RSA.
+Primality testing like Solovay-Strassen and Miller-Rabin are also compiled.
+Sorting algorithms have been implemented, including Quick Sort, Merge Sort, Bubble Sort and Heap Sort in C programming language, along with comparing their respective performances in Jupyter notebook using Python.
+GNU Multiple Precision Arithmetic Library have been used in coding the different ciphers because of ease in using large numbers and keeping security in mind.
+Help is taken from various sources like ChatGPT, Wikipedia, Grok, StackExchange, the materials provided in the class group and also from my classmates.